-don't want anticipate what to much say.
-Let just stress how much me I share to active engagement of philosophy with scientific practice, collegiality in doing research, and the need for a diversity of approaches in philosophy of science.
+I don't want to anticipate too much what Sabina is going to say.
+Let me just stress how much I share her views about active engagement of philosophy with scientific practice, collegiality in doing research, and the need for a diversity of approaches in philosophy of science.
 Just like Sabina, I am struck by the fact that PI and SPSP have grown outside mainstream and traditional forums like the European Philosophy of Science Association.
 But things may be changing.
 Check out the programme of the 2013 EPSA meeting in Helsinki and you will find a symposium on 'Causality and information', whose contributions are very much in the SPSP spirit.